zobin8/feed2shark/docs/source/plugins.rst

 InfluxDB
 --------
-The InfluxDB plugin allows to store already published tweets in a InfluxDB database.
+The InfluxDB plugin allows to store already published toots in a InfluxDB database.

 Install the InfluxDB plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^